civita/apple-thunderbolt-display/README.md

 For **Titan Ridge-based Thunderbolt 3** or **Thunderbolt 4/USB 4** hosts, additional steps or hardware are required for a full connection.
 This guide covers two methods for connecting these devices.

 ### Thunderbolt 4 Restriction
-For **Thunderbolt 4 hosts**, display functionality may not work on Windows systems, even for single-display setups.
+For **Thunderbolt 4 hosts**, display functionality may not work on Windows systems, even for single-display setups, and will only work with connection method #2 mentioned below.
 However, the display is known to work on other operating systems such as **Debian**.
 If you're using a Windows system with a Thunderbolt 4 host, you may encounter issues when trying to connect the Apple Thunderbolt Display.

 ---